RouteHub-Link/RouteHub.Service.GraphQL/readme.md

 This project is a B2B Link Shortener platform designed to empower businesses by providing a customizable and feature-rich solution for URL shortening.
 It offers a range of functionalities catering to the specific needs of organizations, allowing them to enhance brand visibility and control over their short links.

+## About Open Source

+This project showcases various examples of using GO & Gqlgen for GraphQL development.
+You can easily adapt this project for your own needs or contribute to its improvement.
+However, due to my current workload, I cannot implement all the features that I have planned for this project.
+I also have a SSR example of this project that has similar functionality to this one.
+The idea is to use this GraphQL backend with two different frontend projects: a Dashboard and a Client.
+The Dashboard allows you to create and manage hubs using this project, while the Client is deployed for each hub and provides analytics and template integration.
+Currently, I have a Dashboard and a Client, but they are SSR go applications.
+The main goal is to make new applications with uses this GraphQL backend.

 ## Key Features

 - **Custom Domains:** Users can add and manage custom domains for personalized shortening.